Dragon chicken is an Indo-Chinese dish featuring spiced fried chicken coated in a spicy ketchup-based sauce with peppers and cashew nuts.

 Do I have to fry dragon chicken?

-In my opinion yes!
-It could be baked or air fried, but both give disappointing results as far as I am concerned and do not recommend them.
+In my opinion, yes!
+It could be baked or air-fried, but both give disappointing results as far as I am concerned, and I do not recommend them.

-I really find the maintenance of a deep fat fryer a chore so do not use one.
+I find the maintenance of a deep-fat fryer a chore, so I do not use mine on a regular basis.

 Do I have to use the MSG?